savetheclocktower/ESLint.tmbundle/README.md

 ## Setup

-If you want the bundle to use a specific `eslint` binary, or one that isn't in your `PATH`, define the `TM_ESLINT` variable in your `.tm_properties` file and assign it the path to your `eslint` binary:
+If you're using `eslint` in a specific project, you'll likely want to use that project's version of `eslint`.
+So define the `TM_ESLINT` variable in your project's `.tm_properties` file and assign it the path to your `eslint` binary:

 ```
 TM_ESLINT = '$CWD/node_modules/.bin/eslint'
 ```

-Failing that, the bundle will use whichever `eslint` binary it finds in your `PATH`.
+If you want linting by default, regardless of context, you can reference a globally-installed version of `eslint` in your `~/.tm_properties` file, or else the bundle will use whichever `eslint` binary it finds in your path.

+If a command can't find any `eslint` binary, it'll either complain via tooltip (the “Fix File” and “Validate File” commands) or silently do nothing (the “Quick Lint” command).

-ESLint is very good at finding the proper `.eslintrc` file to use, so you don't have to give it special configuration in the bundle.
+ESLint itself is very good at finding the proper `.eslintrc` file to use, so you don't have to give it special configuration in the bundle.
 It'll use the nearest `.eslintrc` file to the file you're linting.

 ## Features